PauliusMacernis/ideas/README.md

 * Nation-wide magazine about newborns.
 Name, expectations, family, etc.
 * A complete book of one’s life.
 Experience of the lifetime in 100 pages.
 * "A month to try before you die" – gift set of one month worth of 100% extreme activities/things
-* The ethnic shop switching it`s "made by country" periodically.
+* The ethnic shop switching it's "made by country" periodically.
 Some buses?
-* The shop switching it`s "today is the holiday of X" daily
+* The shop switching it's "today is the holiday of X" daily
 * Dictionary of ideograms
 * Open-air festival organized by artificial intelligence
 * "Yellow pages".
 Querying specific group of companies with your question.